OpenFn/docs/articles/2021-10-15-testing-react-app-with-jest-hound.md

 Given a React/Redux application, here is how I would organise my testing
 strategy:

-1. Unit Tests
+### Unit Tests

-- In a React App, Unit Tests will largely apply to testing `helper functions` and not to testing `components`, as justified in the next section.
+- In a React app, Unit Tests will largely apply to testing `helper functions` and not to testing `components`, as justified in the next section.
 Helper functions, in this case, would refer to functions that live outside the components and are neither `Redux Action Creators` nor `Reducers`.
 These functions can be used inside components, action creators, reducers or other parts of your application.

 - Writing unit tests for `helper functions` would ensure their signatures and expected outputs are protected against regressions.
 This would also ensure